-A is a film producer that owns the production rights to produce a local film which is completed in 2014.
-A has exploitation rights that entitle A to receive 10% of the proceeds.
-A's share of the profits will, by agreement, only be paid to A 2 years after the film's completion date.
-The amount paid to A will be increased by 5% on the date of payment to compensate A for the delayed receipt.
-The film generates R3 million of sales income in 2016, 2 years after the film's completion date.
+A is a film producer that owns the production rights to produce a local film which is completed in 2015.
+A has exploitation rights that entitle A to receive 10% of the proceeds from film sales with a minimum of R100 000.
+The film generated R3 million of sales income.

-A earns income of R300 000 (R3 000 000 \times 10%) from the exploitation rights related to film sales.
-R300 000 accrues to A as gross income in 2016 and, assuming the detailed requirements of section 12O are met, A will obtain an exemption for the amount of R300 000.
-The amount of the increase (R300 000 \times 5%) will not qualify for the exemption as it is not derived from the exploitation rights of the film.
+A earns income of R300 000 (R3 000 000 x 10%) from the exploitation rights related to film sales.
+Assuming the detailed requirements of section 12O are met, A will obtain an exemption for the receipt or accrual of R200 000 but not for the receipt or accrual of R100 000.
+The amount of R100 000 is guaranteed and does not meet the requirement of being dependent on the profit and losses of the film.